 Depending on a number of factors such as the size and condition of your uterus, your doctor will recommend the best method for the procedure.
 These varying methods include electrosurgery, extreme cold (cryoablation), heated fluids, heated balloon, microwave energy or high-energy radiofrequencies.
 The procedure can typically be done in the comfort of your own doctor’s office, however, in some cases, it may need to be done in an operating room.

-Expected Recovery after Uterine Endometrial Ablation
+What is the Recovery Process after Uterine Endometrial Ablation?

 After the uterine endometrial ablation procedure, you may experience cramping (similar to menstrual cramping) and abnormal vaginal discharge in color (blood may be present) and consistency (watery discharge).
 Other side effects include nausea and the need to urinate more frequently.